-While sipping a new thing to me, a Caramel Machiato (bit too sweet for me), and enjoying the ‘Cafe Culture’, I looked around me and a thought occurred to me.
+While sipping a new thing to me, a Caramel Machiato (bit too sweet – ewww), and enjoying the ‘Cafe Culture’, I looked around and a thought occurred to me:

-We have tax on alcohol, tax on cigarettes, tax on fuel and soon a tax on sugar.
+We have tax on alcohol, tax on cigarettes, tax on fuel and now a tax on sugar1.

 Why not start taxing caffeine?

-Could we then perhaps conclude that full fat milk, high caffeine coffees and also perhaps sugar loaded, high caffeine ‘energy drinks’ contribute to Society’s obesity problems and are not so much a symptom of our short sleeping society but actually the cause?
+Could we then reasonably conclude that full fat milk, high caffeine coffees (and also perhaps sugar loaded, high caffeine ‘energy drinks’) that we know disrupt sleep, leptin and ghrelin, (and contribute to Society’s obesity problems3) are not so much a symptom of our short sleeping society:

-I don’t consider it too improbable, that in time, we may see a tax per mg of caffeine in coffee and ‘energy drinks’….
+I think we may see a tax-per-mg of caffeine in coffee and ‘energy drinks’….

 Remember, you read it here first! 🙂

 When ear plugs, self-help and pillows aren’t cutting it – it’s time to get serious.

 A sleep-trained pharmacist can direct you to the most appropriate expert to help you stop snoring.

 They can also help with lifestyle issues (which may be the underlying reason why you snore).